 Her intellectual and academic career between India and France has enabled her to take a distant, but always involved, look at Indian society and its cultural dynamics, perceived both from the outside and the inside.

-Andrei Soldatov will provide the comment.
+Andrei Soldatov provided the comment.
 He is a Russian investigative journalist, co-founder, and editor of Agentura.ru, a watchdog of the Russian secret services’ activities.
 At present, Andrei is a nonresident Senior Fellow with the Center for European Policy Analysis.
 He is a regular Visiting Fellow at the Eurasia in Global Dialogue Program at the IWM.